This magazine takes you directly into the future!

 Different Data Approach

 Lastly, self-service BI systems have dashboard-building features.
 These features offer a wide array of infographics and easy color selection to make insights look good.
-This gives users across the board access to insights and eases to tag other users and add them to dashboards.
+This gives users across the board access to insights and enables them to tag other users and add them to dashboards.
 This leaves no need to reinvent the wheel.
 However, these enhancements aren’t enough and there is an immense need to approach data differently.

 Business Intelligence Changes Over Time